Year 9

 What You’ll Learn

-• Discover how forensic science helps solve crimes and uphold justice.
+• Investigate how forensic science is used to solve crimes and support justice.

-• Analyse evidence including fingerprints, fibres, blood patterns, handwriting, and digital clues.
+• Analyse evidence including fingerprints, fibres, hair, blood patterns and digital clues.

 Experiential Learning